zowe/community/README.md

 * https://github.com/zowe/ci-management - Management repository for Jenkins CI
 * https://github.com/zowe/jenkins-library - Jenkins pipeline library
 * https://github.com/zowe/release-management - Material and activities related to release management

+### Incubators

+#### Zowe Mobile (Joined 2019)

+Lets you interact with your Zowe instance running on the mainframe from your mobile.

+#### ZEBRA (Joined 2020)

+Provides re-usable and industry compliant JSON formatted RMF/SMF data records, so that many other ISV SW and users can exploit them using open-source SW for many ways.

+#### Zowe Workflow wiZard (Joined 2021)

+The Workflow wiZard delivers a workflow builder which simplifies the creation of z/OSMF workflows.
+These workflows can be very helpful for automating workloads or guiding users through a set of ordered steps to complete a task, but they can also be complex and challenging to create.
+The workflow builder was created to address these challenges.